k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - The k2masking keyspace can also be created by the deploy.flow of the TDM LU.

 - Starting from Fabric V7.2, SQLite and PostgreSQL are also supported as System DBs.
 The settings are done via the new [internal_db section](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md#how-to-switch-to-sqlite-or-postgresql) of Fabric config.ini file.
+Before deploying the TDM LU, verify that the **SEQ_CACHE_INTREFACE** Shared Global is set with the proper interface.
+By default, it is populated with **DB_CASSANDRA**.
+If you wish the create the k2masking on PostgreSQL DB, set a PG DB interface name in the SEQ_CACHE_INTREFACE Global.